Jets rout Preds 6-2, grab 3-2 West semifinal lead | New Country 923

 The period seemed to be slipping further away from Nashville when Viktor Arvidsson went to the box for slashing.
 But Johansen scored his fifth goal this postseason with 2:01 remaining for the first short-handed goal of his career in the postseason.

-NOTES: Nashville now is 0-4 when trailing after two periods. … Weber’s goal was the fourth of his career in the postseason and first with Nashville.
+NOTES: Nashville now is 0-4 when trailing after two periods this postseason. … Weber’s goal was the fourth of his career in the postseason and first with Nashville.

 More AP NHL: https://apnews.com/tag/NHLhockey